digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_steps.md

 ## Steps

+{: .highlight }
+> **Warm-up**
+> Ask students to draft the steps of a literature review (how they would approach it).
+> Few students: whiteboard, More students: on paper and circulate it afterwards (reflect).
+> Possible observations: iterations, generic vs. detailed steps, missing steps (such as reading, citation searches)

 Discuss how the models fit together / what the underlying differences are

 - Reading activities: in the "data extraction"